Parental benefit in Denmark

 • Your business is making a profit.

-You must also spend time with your child every day, i.e. be physically present.
+You must also be with your child every day, i.e. physically spend your leave together with your child.

 If you have been self-employed for less than six months, you can also count periods when you were an employee.

-If you are an employee of your own limited company (ApS) or joint stock company (A/S), then you are considered to be an employee, and not self-employed.
+If you are an employee of and work in your own limited company (ApS) or joint stock company (A/S), then you are considered to be an employee, and not self-employed.
 You can read more under “If you are an employee”.

-You can apply online via virk.dk for parental benefit from Udbetaling Danmark.
+You can apply via Virk.dk for parental benefit from Udbetaling Danmark.
 You must apply for parental benefit within eight weeks of the birth or reception of the child.
-If your period of absence begins at a later date, you must apply for parental benefit within eight weeks of the first day of absence in that period.
+If your period of leave begins at a later date, you must apply for parental benefit within eight weeks of the first day of absence in that period.

 Please note that different rules for parental benefit apply if your child was born before 2 August 2022.
-You can read more at borger.dk.
+You can read more about this at borger.dk.

 If you are unemployed